 Being somewhat handy with a needle and thread, I designed an ambitious exercise in self-expression, combining my Celtic and Jewish identities in a beaded Tree of Life tallit.
 (I regretted my hubris after weeks of stiff-necked late nights culminated in a near all-nighter spent stitching.)
 But after a year of practice, and hours of needlework, the long-awaited occasion finally arrived.
 With a little trepidation, I recited the tzitzit blessing, swung my tallit over my shoulders, and took my place before the open Torah scroll.
 Reassured by its weight, I wore it like a security blanket that first time.
 Having worn it for a number of years, it’s purpose shifts from occasion to occasion, but I never fail to find safety under the atarah (neckband), or to feel joy at gathering the tzitzit to kiss the Torah.
 During a long High Holiday service, I might find myself absently tracing the beadwork, or pulling it up tight while the Rabbi discusses some current event too awful for words.
 However I wear it, I find the tallit garment to be a physical reminder of the holiness (and wholeness) we are all seeking.

 Unlike most other elements of Judaism, there aren’t a lot of rules about a tallit (I’ll review those elsewhere).
-But having designed and sewn nearly 500 of them, I can say I’ve learned a few things since the first one.
+But having designed and sewn more than 600 of them, I can say I’ve learned a few things since the first one.

 - Style matters.
 If it doesn’t fit your aesthetic, you’ll never feel comfortable wearing it.
 Like your favorite party dress or pair of shoes, putting it on should make you happy.
 The bimah is not the runway, so shoot for something timeless or unique that you will still love next year…or next decade.